Vidu Q1 Classic

 Input resources for the task (images, audio, etc).
 These must be nested inside the inputs object.

-inputs object.-
+inputs object.inputs»frameImagesframeImages

-An array of frame-specific image inputs to guide video generation.
-Each item can be either a plain image input (UUID, URL, Data URI, or Base64) or an object that pairs an image with a target frame position.
+array of strings or objectsmin items: 1max items: 2An array of frame-specific image inputs to guide video generation.
+Each item can be either a plain image input (UUID, URL, Data URI, or Base64) or an object that pairs an image with a target position in the video.

 The